 - some drug side effects and complications that increase systemic sensitivity

-If you’re suffering from any kind of chronic pain, it may make more sense to work on these bigger picture issues than it does to try to chase down specific causes.
+If you’re suffering from almost any kind of chronic pain, it may make more sense to work on these bigger picture issues than it does to try to chase down specific causes.
 It’s difficult, of course.
 The big factors are often thoroughly entangled, all making each other worse.
-An impoverished single mom with a nasty ex husband, a nicotine addiction, and diabetes looming is going to have a tough time digging her way out of that mess.
-And yet it could be her only real hope of a cure from a serious chronic pain that has been driving her nuts.

-Because pain is weird.
+First, because pain is weird.
 There are a lot of false alarms.
-The pain system is basically a threat detection system — all pain is, in theory, warning you about something.
-What is worthy of a warning is strongly affected by the brain’s “opinion” of how much danger we are in.
-All of these things lower our brain’s threshold of concern, the level at a give tissue threat is enough to worry our brains.
-When the threshold is lowered far enough for long enough, you have have entered the strange and terrible land of central sensitization, a disease of having too many false alarms, and too loud.
-“Sensitization” is probably the main mechanism by which things like sleep deprivation make us hurt more.
+The pain system is basically a threat-detection system — all pain is trying to warn you about something, and what is worthy of a warning is strongly affected by the brain’s highly unpredictable “opinion” of how much danger we are in.
+All of these things lower our brain’s threshold of concern, the level at which a given tissue threat is enough to bother our brains.
+When the threshold is lowered far enough for long enough, you have entered the strange and terrible land of sensitization, a disease of having too many false alarms, and too loud.
+Basically, pain “sensitization” is probably one of the ways that things like sleep deprivation make us hurt more.

 Second, because systemic inflammation is a major mechanism for general vulnerability to pain, so virtually anything unhealthy can also dial that up, resulting in more intense and persistent signals from tissues.
 How much does a toe stub hurt?
 How many nerve impulses are sent to the brain?
 Well, definitely more if you are a little bit inflamed everywhere.
 Inflammation is one of the ways that sensitization actually happens — lots of overlap between these topics.

 When the primary complaint is pain, the treatment of pain should be primary.

-Warning!
-The advice below is going to seem general to the point of being trite and useless, but that’s actually the point.
-Chronic pain patients understandably want specific answers, not vague platitudes, not pep talks.
-But the point of this article is that “general answers” probably actually do matter, a lot.
+The advice here may seem general to the point of being trite and useless, but that’s actually the point.
+Chronic pain patients understandably want specific answers, not vague platitudes and pep talks.
+But the point of this article is that “general answers” probably actually do matter… and they might matter a lot.

 Get more exercise

 If you are badly out of shape, you could literally spend a decade learning how to be a more active and fit person.
 But you can start walking more tomorrow… and you can’t make a better, simpler investment in your health than just turning that dial a little bit.
 In fact, it’s downright startling just how efficiently walking delivers health benefits — much less than 10,000-steps/day is not only worth your while,8 but also less likely to cause an overuse injury.
 Do that first, get used to it, and then consider what comes next.
 Working up a sweat isn’t required, but five to ten minutes of it per day is a big upgrade from just walking — the returns start to diminish after that.
 Note that pumping a little iron offers incredible bang for buck and is by far the most underestimated and neglected exercise option among people who are gym-shy.
 Further reading: